Scope of the Conference

 All local expenses, including food and hotel accommodation, are covered by our sponsors, and there is no registration fee.
 In some cases, we are able to provide travel scholarships to undergraduate participants.
 Support is given upon request by the supervising faculty.
 More information on travel scholarships can be found on the Nominations page.

 The primary focus of WoPhyS is to offer undergraduate women in physical sciences opportunities to present their research, to interact with their peers and with faculty, and to obtain career advice.
-While Materials Science provides a unifying theme for the plenary talks, we invite undergraduate and graduate researchers from all areas of physics, chemistry, engineering, astronomy or related STEM disciplines to attend, and to present their research during poster sessions.
+Note that while this conference aims especially to promote the work of women in the physical sciences, we invite all undergraduate and graduate researchers from physics, chemistry, engineering, astronomy, and related STEM disciplines to attend, and to present their research during poster sessions.

 Events and Opportunities at the Meeting

 The WoPhyS conference will consist of several sessions held Thursday, Friday, and Saturday.
 Each session will begin with a presentation from a keynote speaker, followed by invited talks given by undergraduate researchers.
-(Faculty wanting to nominate undergraduate student speakers can find more information by visiting the 'Speaker Nomination' link under the 'Registration' tab.)
+(Faculty wanting to nominate undergraduate student speakers can find more information by visiting the 'Speaker Nomination' link in the menu on the left.)
 All registered participants will be able to present their research at the poster session, and we encourage every student to use this opportunity to highlight her research project and most exciting results.